Mirandadaa/mica-gd300/lectures/proj-loop.md

 ## Deliverables
 Create two animated GIF loops.
-These two loops must be variations of the same concept.
+These two loops must be variations on the same concept.

 - 2 animated GIF files
 - the theme: speed